August 28, 2018

 Sensors embedded in the headform measure linear acceleration and rotational velocity, and the risk of concussion is estimated from those measurements.
 The number of stars assigned to each helmet represents how effectively that model reduces overall injury risk.

-Of the four five-star helmets in the initial test group, all are equipped with a Multi-Directional Impact Protection System (MIPS).
+Most of the five-star helmets are equipped with a Multi-Directional Impact Protection System (MIPS).
 This technology creates a low-friction layer inside the helmet.

 “The idea behind MIPS is that, when the helmet hits the road and sticks initially due to the high friction, your head actually slides relative to the helmet,” says Megan Bland, a Virginia Tech doctoral student who conducted much of the research for the new ratings.
 That slip plane reduces the rotational forces that jostle the brain, causing concussions and other injuries.